 Windows 10 Mobile is just awesome, and don’t let anybody tell you otherwise.
 You can move seamlessly from smartphone to desktop and back, including picking up where you left off in documents and reading material.Windows 10 mobile is fast and smooth, and far less fiddly that either iOS or Android.

 It really is a shame that the OS can’t make a real impact on the smartphone world.
 It really is that good.

 You might, depending on your current viewpoint, have to suspend some of the beliefs you have about any smartphone running Windows.
 Once you get used to the obvious differences, you will find it a delight to use.

-The Nokia Lumia 830 is an excellent reason to make a switch to Windows, and that you can do it for just $179 at Mr Aberthon is fantastic.
+The Nokia Lumia 830 is an excellent reason to make a switch to Windows.
 Try it, you just might like it.